drufball/yosai/_drafts/threshold.md

 "That's what I thought."

-Denri swung around the clearing until she was near the tent, then slipped from the trees and padded towards her target.
+Denri swung around the clearing until she was near the tent, then slipped from the trees and padded toward her target.
 She reached the back of the tent and dropped to her stomach, lifting the canvas and peering inside.
 The tent was empty.

 A twig snapped to Denri's left and her head shot up, body filling with adrenaline.
 Hattori stood at the edge of the trees, frozen as he looked around.
 It seemed no one had heard his misstep.
 Denri rolled her eyes and then slid under the canvas and into the tent.